onap/vnfsdk-model/docs/files/VNF SDK - Guide for Bundling VNFs.rst

 VNF Package Tools User Guide
 ============================

-VNF Package Designer, provides VNF product DevOps engineers with a graphical tool to define the VNF product model and package content.
-It is made available as part of the VNF Supplier SDK tools.The package designer makes use of the VNF SDK command line interfaces (CLIs) and client-side API language bindings in order to define the model and the package content.
+VNF Package Designer provides VNF product DevOps engineers with a graphical tool to define the VNF product model and package content.
+It is made available as part of the VNF Supplier SDK tools.
+The package designer makes use of the VNF SDK command-line interfaces (CLIs) and client-side API language bindings in order to define the model and the package content.
 As such, it is functionally equivalent to the VNF SDK tools.

 VNF SDK - Guide for Bundling VNFs